learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 ### Completing the Relationship

-Right now, an artist can tell us about it's songs and about it's genres.
-But, a genre can't tell us about it's songs and it's artists.
+Right now, an artist can tell us about its songs and about its genres.
+But, a genre can't tell us about its songs and its artists.
 Let's fix that now.

 The first thing we want to do is build the direct relationship between a song and a genre.
 A song already belongs to a genre.
 Let's build the inverse of that relationship, the "has many" side.
 A genre should have many songs: